invertdna/Skagit_Salmon_eDNA/Documents/Protocols/qpcr_notes.md

 **Inhibition**
-Marshal Hoy recommends checking for inhibitation first using an internal positive control.
+Marshal Hoy recommends checking for inhibition first using an internal positive control.

 First, rule out the possibility of falsely low concentration of target DNA by using an internal positive control: